micbay/RaceTimerAndController/README.md

   - [hd44780](https://www.arduino.cc/reference/en/libraries/hd44780/) - Of the many available, we have chosen `hd44780` as our LCD display driver and API.
     - `hd44780_I2Cexp.h` - Because we are using an LCD with an I2C backpack we need to also include the *hd44780_I2Cexp.h* io class which is installed with the *hd44780* library.

-Declaration and Setup of LCD dispaly in `SlotCarRaceController.ino`
+Declaration and Setup of LCD dispaly in `RaceTimerAndController.ino`
 ```cpp
 // The 'Wire' library is for I2C, and is included in the Arduino installation.
 // Specific implemntation is determined by the board selected in Arduino IDE.